alejoceballos/dumb-keyboard/README.md

 export default CalculatorMachine;
 ```
-Now that we have the base component, there is no key number one here.
-Let's change it.
-Let's add the keyboard.
+Now that I have the base component, there is no key number one here.
+Let me change it.
+Let me add the keyboard.
 ```javascript 1.8
 // src/components/CalculatorMachine/CalculatorMachine.js